-The one issue that I have been meaning to address with this project is the drawing of the elf feet.
-I first did this with older students (grade 3 – 5) who would often get stuck in drawing the second symmetrical foot.
+When I first tried this project, some students (even 4th and 5th grade) would get stuck in drawing the second symmetrical shoe.
 I believe it’s because of all the curves, which are in general hard shapes for kids to draw, let alone trying to match a flipped version.
-My conclusion was to include a template and turn this into a cutting and flip drawing project.
-It still illustrates the idea of symmetry and now younger students, like first graders, could do it too.

 - Drawing paper